 The depth of experience and talent of my colleagues, and their practical approach to litigation, drew me to Taylor English.
 We offer seasoned, sophisticated counsel at client-friendly rates.
 I can’t think of a better service to bring to the Atlanta legal market.

 Rachael Lee Zichella practices both commercial litigation and labor and employment law at Taylor English, where she is a partner with more than a decade of experience representing corporations, boards of directors, and individuals in complex matters.
 She regularly appears nationwide in federal and state courts, and in arbitration, and litigates matters through trial, which she greatly enjoys.

 In addition to her litigation practice, Ms. Zichella collaborates with clients on key legal and business objectives.
-To that end, she helps develop data security initiatives to protect their intellectual property and proprietary information from bad actors inside and outside the workplace, and from cyber attacks.
-She also works with clients on preventive strategies for compliance with federal and state laws, including, without limitation, the Americans with Disabilities Act (ADA), Title VII, the Age Discrimination in Employment Act (ADEA), the Family and Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA) and others.
+To that end, she helps clients develop data security initiatives to protect their intellectual property and proprietary information from bad actors inside and outside the workplace, and from cyber attacks.
+She also works with clients on preventive strategies for compliance with federal and state employment laws, including, without limitation, the Americans with Disabilities Act (ADA), Title VII, the Age Discrimination in Employment Act (ADEA), the Family and Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA) and others.
 In a similar vein, she frequently conducts internal investigations, and has most recently probed allegations of harassment; fraud; antitrust laws; and the False Claims Act.

 Ms. Zichella also regularly negotiates and drafts employment and restrictive covenants agreements for both executives and corporations, and works with the Taylor English corporate attorneys on executive compensation and employment and litigation-related aspects of major transactions, including due diligence.